garedaba/BERMUDA/README.md

 ### todo
 * ~change data generation to vary number of voxels in each tissue~
 * ~improve plots~
-* classifier in latent space, project to discriminative axes?
+* ~classifier in latent space, project to discriminative axes?~
 * plots for proba classifications
-* implement divergence scores for train/test data
+* implement homogeneity/divergence scores for train/test data?

 ## Cite